TurconiAndrea/recipe-tagger/README.md

 - [x] Handling of Wikipedia pages.
 - [x] Better search over dictionary and Wikipedia pages of ingredient.
 - [x] Calculate the water foorprint of a recipe
-- [ ] A the possibility to add an ingredient after search if it is not present into the embedding.
+- [ ] Add the possibility to add an ingredient after search if it is not present into the embedding.
 - [ ] An explanation in order to provided an other language.
+- [ ] A method for automatic translation when providing another language.